itsmebombie/ascii-video/README.md

 These are all of the extra settings and what they do (they can be changed [at the top of the main.py file.](./main.py#L1)):

+### FASTER_COLOR_DISTANCE_FORMULA

+This setting determines whether the program uses a faster method of approximating each pixel's color value to the closest target value.
+If this is set to False, the Python program is going to use the Euclidean distance formula instead of the Manhattan distance formula.
+Using pre-computed square and square root arrays, setting it to False is going to make the script just a bit slower but the end result may look somewhat different.
+This will change the video just ever so slightly so only change the value to False when you really need to (or if you're just playing around).

 ### AUTO_PALETTE

 This setting determines whether the program generates the palettes automatically for each image.
 If you disable this, you will need to edit the `PALETTE` variable according to your necessities.